Brian Felderstein explains how Business Alliance, Inc. helps entrepreneurs become the best trained franchise brokers in the industry

 “People are going to need the security of being in business for themselves because job insecurity is worsening,” Felderstein says.
-“Companies are under tremendous pressure to make sure they are profitable and the larger corporations have stockholders to answer to.
+“Companies are under tremendous pressure to make sure they are profitable, and the larger corporations have stockholders to answer to.
 Because of that, employees have become commodities.”
-On top of that, businesses are closing and the owners of these businesses need a low cost business to get into that will utilize their business building experience.
+On top, businesses are closing, and owners of these businesses need a low cost business to get into that will utilize their business building experience.

-The business world is changing and some professionals in traditional careers, such as financial planning and insurance, find themselves looking for a change.
-Franchising is an attractive option as it’s been proven successful.
+The business world is changing, and some professionals in traditional careers, such as financial planning and insurance, find themselves looking for a change.
+Franchising is an attractive option.
 “That is the beauty of franchising,” Felderstein says.

 Felderstein talks about why it’s a great time to join BAI as a franchise broker, the advantages of working for yourself, and how BAI supports its franchise consultants and sets them up for success.

-We are a 30-year-old franchise consulting firm and the oldest and most respected in the industry.
-We support approximately over 220 consultants that we’ve handpicked from people who have contacted us to work with us.
-We train them, support them, mentor them, and we offer them the best franchises that have been vetted in the industry to represent.
+We are a 30-year-old franchise consulting firm, and the oldest and most respected in the industry.
+BAI supports approximately 220 consultants we’ve handpicked from people who have contacted us to work with us.
+We train them, support them, mentor them, and offer them the best franchises vetted in the industry to represent.

-Our training, our recruiting, and our support make us the premiere company in the industry.
+Our training, recruiting, and support make us the premier company in the industry.
 Obviously, it all starts with recruiting.
 We don’t take just anybody who wants to be a franchise broker.
 We typically look for people with a very strong consulting, corporate, or business ownership background.
-Then, we train them over a period of years through various methods — roundtables, internet training, face-to-face via work with franchisors, as well as through ongoing certifications, conventions, and sales training.
+Then, we train them over a period of years through various methods: round tables, internet training, face-to-face via work with franchisors, as well as ongoing certifications, conventions, and sales training.
 Then, they’re mentored by professionals in the industry with Business Alliance.
 We always hear from franchises that of all the franchise brokerage organizations, we are their favorite because we are the highest producing, easiest to work with, and best trained.

 What does a franchise consultant do?

 So, they hire us to find the perfect candidate for their particular franchise.
-And XYZ franchise says to Business Alliance we want this background and this experience and so forth.
-We go out and find that person through leads and other marketing, recommend them to the franchisor, and work them through the process so that the franchise gets an excellent candidate.
+And XYZ franchise says to Business Alliance we want this background, this experience, and so forth.
+We go out and find that person through leads and other marketing, recommend them to the franchisor, and work them through the process so the franchise gets an excellent candidate.
 Then, they pay us a finder’s fee.

-There is really no one size fits all in the franchise broker world.
+There is no one size fits all in the franchise broker world.
 Ideally, I love people who come from a business ownership background because they already have the mentality of a business owner.
 Not because of the successes, but because the failures make a person knowledgeable on businesses.
 If you’ve had troubles in business, you know what to avoid in the future.
-And so I love a business person who has been in business for a while and has been beat up.
-I love executives who have run businesses for corporations, business development people, and people who are responsible for bringing new business in for companies.
-Anyone who has that relationship background in building a business and building revenue usually make a great franchise broker.
+So I love a business person who has been in business for a while and has been beat up.
+I love executives who have run businesses for corporations, business development people, and people responsible for bringing new business in.
+Anyone with a background in building a business and building revenue usually makes a great franchise broker.

 What kind of franchise systems does BAI work with?

-There are literally maybe thousands of franchise brands and they come in all shapes and sizes.
+There are literally thousands of franchise brands, and they come in all shapes and sizes.
 You can have everything from retail to food-related to B2B to B2C to consumer-based.
-One that is very hot today is home-based franchises…anything that somebody can do with limited employees and from their house.
-There are repair franchises, there are business consulting franchises, there are advertising franchises, so really it’s a plethora across the board.
-Sometimes you’ll get a call from somebody asking for one type of franchise and they end up buying something 100 percent different because they didn’t even know it existed.
+One that is very hot today is home-based franchises, anything somebody can do with limited employees and from their house.
+There are repair franchises, business consulting franchises, advertising franchises, so really it’s a plethora across the board.
+Sometimes you’ll get a call from somebody asking for one type of franchise, and they end up buying something 100 percent different because they didn’t even know it existed.

 How does BAI help franchise consultants market themselves?